 There is a new intergovernmental data sharing with the high school (OPRF) to work with their new curriculum at OPRF.

-Principal Report – Larry Gartski

-Open House went well from his perspective.
-RMS 100th year anniversary this year and they plan on doing a handful of things with the students to get them excited about the school and history.
-Fun cabinet by the library with historical things from RMS going back to 1924.
-The monitors and software donated from last year are up and working.
-Still working out the software but they are up and managed by the front office.

-MAP testing coming up September 20 & 21st.
-Data is very important to the teachers to help them identify the needs of students and really informs instruction.

-Curriculum review coming up this year specifically for ELA.
-The school feels very confident about their program but will be looking into other programs to complete due diligence.
-They are always looking for the best that’s out there for our students.

-Comments about Open House last night and the comments about 82 minute class period and how nice it was to hear the benefit of 82 minute classrooms and what the teachers can accomplish in that amount of time.

-Julie Daly – Teacher representative for the PTO.
-Open house went well last night and off to a great start.
-8th graders get to go to Camp Duncan this year since they missed theirs due to COVID.
-They are going next Friday.
-Possibility of making this a 5th and 8th grade as a new tradition to book end their Roosevelt experience.

-Co-President Report – Sarah and Lindsey
+Co-President Report – Sarah and Lindsay

 Thank you so much for all the volunteers and those working so hard already!
 A little panic with school supplies but they came through at the last minute.
 We are sticking with the same company currently because Lincoln and Willard are also with the same company.
-Katie Bevan is the chair for this and is looking at other companies just to make sure we get the best deal.
+Katie Bevan is the chair for this and may look at other companies given the problems this summer … however, we’d like to operate as one district ideally.

-Communications - Bull dog Bulletin is for all PTO, chairs etc. You can go ahead and send directly to them and Sarah and Lindsey will see it too.
+Communications - Bull dog Bulletin is for all PTO, chairs etc. You can go ahead and send updates directly to the Bulldog Bulletin committee and Sarah and Lindsay will see the updates too.
 They’ve asked for all information to be sent by Thursday.
 Working on some sort of document transition program as well as consolidation of emails.
 Kyle Williams is also updating the website which should be completed soon.

 Spirit Wear – It just runs through the company not a specific parent however Kendra Chiprich manages it.
 We went with this company because everything is created one off based on what the specs are.
 It’s not a big money maker but it’s much easier to have many options and kids can specify what they want.
-The school also has a committee working on 100-year spirit wear to be offered this year.
+The school also has a committee working on 100-year spirit wear to be offered this year and we will see if there are any partnerships opportunities between our Spirit Wear program and the anniversary.

 Recruitment of new parent volunteers – We still need parents to help with spring fest specifically.
 Gigi __ and Erin Llanes are open to help.

 PIMA – we still need a rep as out last rep left the district.
+PIMA is not part of PTO (and any joint fundraisers are no longer included in our budget) but when a rep is identified, we’d like to develop a relationship with him or her.

 Committee Reports –